The renormalized locally covariant Dirac field: Currents and conservation laws

 \subsection{Scaling behavior}

-We briefly comment on how a variant of the background field method can be used to determine the scaling behavior or renormalization group flow at $\order(\hbar)$.
+We briefly comment on how a variant of the background field method \cite{Honerkamp72} can be used to determine the scaling behavior or renormalization group flow at $\order(\hbar)$.
 For even dimension $n$, one has a non-trivial scaling behavior of Wick powers, since, as discussed in Remark~\ref{rem:Scaling}, the parametrix involves a logarithmic term, which necessitates the choice of a scale $\Lambda$.
 But due to local covariance, this choice must be done simultaneously on all backgrounds.
 Hence, for a Wick square $\Psi$, we in general have

 where $r$ is a local covariant object, and $d_\Psi$ is the scaling dimension of $\Psi$.
-In order to interpret this result, consider the backgrounds $(M, g, A, m)$ and $(M, \lambda^2 g, \lambda^{-1} A, \lambda^{-1} m)$.
+In order to interpret this result, consider the backgrounds $(M, g, A, m)$ and $(M, \lambda^2 g, A, \lambda^{-1} m)$ as described above \eqref{eq:Def_sigma}.
 The choice of a definition of a Wick square $\Psi$ should correspond to the design of a corresponding measurement apparatus.
 This apparatus involves a linear length $L$, which by definition is the same on all backgrounds.
 Now the conformal map $(M, g) \to (M, \lambda^2 g)$ maps the apparatus to one of length $\lambda L$.
 Hence, comparing $\Psi$ and $S_\lambda \Psi$ amounts to comparing two definitions of $\Psi$ related by a different choice of a length scale.
 This is obviously in close analogy to the comparison of field theories defined at different renormalization scales, which is the idea underlying the Callan--Symanzik equation.
 The difference is that in the present setting, it already applies to Wick powers.
 We refer to \cite{HollandsWaldRG, BDF09} for a deeper discussion of the connection of scaling to the usual notions of the renormalization group flow.

 As noticed in the preceding subsection, ultimately the background fields should be determined dynamically, i.e., they should be given some Lagrangean, which, for the sake of simplicity, we assume to be free.
 The coupling to the Dirac fermions is now an interaction term.
-Hence, we split the Yukawa and the gauge field into a free and an interacting part:
+Hence, we split the Yukawa and the gauge field into a free and an interacting part, indicated by subscripts $0$ and $1$, respectively:

 The fields $m_1$ and $A^\mu_1$ will be quantized.
 We can split the Lagrangean into a free part $L_0$ (involving $m_1$ and $A^\mu_1$ at most quadratically), and an interaction part, given by

 In $L_0$, no coupling of $m_1$ or $A_1$ to the Dirac fermion is present, so in particular the parametrix will not contain couplings between these field.
 Hence, as the fields $m_1$ and $A_{1 \mu}$ enter linearly in \eqref{eq:L_1}, the anomalous scaling of this expression is completely determined by that of the Wick squares $\psi^+ \psi$ and $\psi^+ \gamma^\mu \psi$ (where a trace is understood).